OmidSaj/excel_agent/README.md

 )
 ```

-After initialization, we can run our agent to creat our code base. `ProgrammerAgent` can create directories and save code as .py files.
+After initialization, we can run our agent to create our codebase.
+The `ProgrammerAgent` can create directories and save code as .py files.

 💸⚠️ Running the following cell will also cost you money.
-Feel free to skip it and directly go to the spreadsheet directory to look at the AI generated content.
+Feel free to skip it and directly go to the spreadsheet directory to look at the AI-generated content.

 ```python
 messages = await programmer.initialize_coding_agent()
 ```

 ### 2.4.
-Test the final results
+Test the Final Results
-Go to the spreadsheet project directory, and review the code!
-You will see that our LLM even created a readme file to document the project.
-Additionally, you can run the example.py generated by the LLM to test how it did.
-For this specific example, it is recommended to use a larger top-tier LLM with better reasonining capabilites.
+Go to the spreadsheet project directory and review the code!
+You will see that our LLM even created a README file to document the project.
+Additionally, you can run the example.py generated by the LLM to test how it performed.
+For this specific example, it is recommended to use a larger top-tier LLM with better reasoning capabilities.

-## 3. Future work
+## 3. Future Work
-I am planning to expand the capabilities of this project overtime.
-Below are a list of areas for improvement:
+I am planning to expand the capabilities of this project over time.
+Below is a list of areas for improvement:
-* The proposed workflow will not work in cases where some cells reference to other spreadsheets.
+* The proposed workflow will not work in cases where some cells reference other spreadsheets
 * The agent does not have access to Macro VBA codes.
-Future work can be done to provide tools that add more context.
+Future work can be done to provide tools that add more context
-* The variable agent should be optimized to handle large data cells without formulas more effectively.
+* The variable agent should be optimized to handle large data cells without formulas more effectively
-* To scale the programmer agent to massive spreadsheets, an agentic RAG pipeline can help to better manage large code context.
+* To scale the programmer agent to massive spreadsheets, an agentic RAG pipeline can help to better manage large code context

+I am planning to evolve this project over time.
+Feel free to let me know if you have any feedback!